New CHABSS Tenure-Track Faculty Drawn to CSUSM for Myriad Reasons

 Carlos Rosas is a new assistant professor in the psychological science department.
 He’s also no stranger to campus.

-Rosas earned his bachelor’s degree in psychology from CSUSM and a Ph.D. in psychology with a concentration in community and prevention research from the University of Illinois Chicago.
-Rosas completed epidemiology-focused postdoctoral fellowships at UC San Diego and SDSU.
+Rosas earned a bachelor’s degree in psychology from CSUSM and a Ph.D. in psychology with a concentration in community and prevention research from the University of Illinois Chicago.
+Rosas completed epidemiology-focused postdoctoral fellowships at UC San Diego and San Diego State.

-For the past two years, he has also taught various classes as a lecturer at CSUSM.
-His research program integrates social and health psychology theories, epidemiological methods, and community-based participatory research approaches 1) to examine the social, cultural, and psychological drivers/determinants (e.g., SES, immigration status, and racial/ethnic discrimination) of mental and physical health — particularly in the context of chronic disease prevention and management; and 2) to develop, implement, and evaluate culturally informed and tailored, community-based interventions to promote healthy behaviors and mitigate risk factors.
+For the past two years, he also has taught various classes as a lecturer at CSUSM.
+His research program integrates social and health psychology theories, epidemiological methods, and community-based participatory research approaches to examine the social, cultural and psychological drivers/determinants of mental and physical health (particularly in the context of chronic disease prevention and management), and to develop, implement and evaluate culturally informed and tailored, community-based interventions to promote healthy behaviors and mitigate risk factors.

 What drew you to CSUSM?